 Instructions

-- Add the egg yolk and vanilla.
+- Add 1 egg yolk and 1 teaspoon vanilla extract.
 Mix until it begins to take shape.
-Using your hands form it into a flat disk.
+Using your clean hands, form the dough into a flat disk.
 Cover with plastic wrap and refrigerate for 1 hour.

 - In a bowl, combine 1 cup softened butter with 1 cup of granulated sugar.

-- Add 4 eggs and baking powder.
-Blend to combine.
+- Add 4 eggs and 1 teaspoon baking powder.
+Use an electric hand mixer to combine the ingredients thoroughly.

-- Lastly, mix in the flour and almond flour.
+- Lastly, mix in the 1/2 cup all-purpose flour and 1 1/2 cup almond flour.

 - Remove the tart from the oven.
-Spread an even layer of jam into the tart.
-Fill it with the almond filling.
-Then sprinkle the top with frozen raspberries and sliced almonds.
-Bake at 380 degrees Fahrenheit for 20-25 minuets.
+Spread 1/2 cup of raspberry jam into the tart shell.
+Fill it with the almond frangipane filling. (note: if the filling was kept in the fridge, let it soften at room temperature before spreading).
+Then press in 1 cup of frozen raspberries over the top along with a sprinkle 1/4 cup of sliced almonds.
+Bake at 350 degrees Fahrenheit for 35-40 minutes.

-- Once it's cooled, dust some powdered sugar over the top.
+- Once it's cooled, dust some powdered sugar over the top and enjoy!

 Nutrition